Ralph Neville (judge): Judicial career

 As a judge, Neville was successful, particularly in witness actions.
 At first he was inclined to be a little hasty in his judgements, but afterwards his decisions were rarely reversed on appeal.
 He was invariably painstaking and courteous, and it had been hoped at the Bar that an opportunity might arise to find him a place in the Court of Appeal.
-He had been called upon to hear several heavy and difficult cases, such as In re the Law Guarantee Trust and Accident Society (Limited), Re the Birkbeck Permanent Building Society, in which his decision was affirmed by the Court of Appeal, though the order of that Court was varied in the House of Lords, and the famous Osborne case, in which his decision that a rule of a trade union authorizing the application of union funds in payment of Labour members of Parlianment was not ultra vires was reversed.
+He had been called upon to hear several heavy and difficult cases, such as In re the Law Guarantee Trust and Accident Society (Limited), Re the Birkbeck Permanent Building Society, in which his decision was affirmed by the Court of Appeal, though the order of that Court was varied in the House of Lords, and the famous Osborne case, in which his decision that a rule of a trade union authorizing the application of union funds in payment of Labour members of Parliament was not ultra vires was reversed.

 His obituary states Neville was by instinct a clever advocate; by experience he became a sound, but not a brilliant lawyer.
 From the outset of his career he showed great ability in the handling of his cases, but it was only when his powers began to be recognized that he turned to a sufficiently close study of the law.
 It seemed as if the pleader by nature turned lawyer with reluctance.
 But if they were reluctance it yielded to a passion for hard work.
 Few men at the Bar burnt more of the midnight oil, and, though in recent years his health began to fail, a physical endurance, begotten, no doubt, of his athletic training, together with an extraordinarily alert and active mind, carried him through periods of toil in which others could not have long survived.
 In the management of witnesses, especially in cross-examination, he had n his time no rival at the Chancery Bar, and few, if any, equals on the Common Law side.
 No man possessed more fully the gift of divining quickly the temperament of a witness, of framing his questions in terse and homely language, and of coaxing a vital admission, as if he were merely seeking the disclosure of a harmless fact.
 But this was not the limit of his skill as an advocate.
 He had remarkable faculty for following the mind of the Judge before whom he was practising.

 Family

 Neville married Edith Cranstoun Macnamara, eldest daughter of Mr. H. T. J. Macnamara, who was at one time a Judge of County Courts and a Railway Commissioner.
+In 1906, Neville was granted a coat of arms, blazoned as follows: Per chevron in chief paly of four ermine and gules in base gyronny of eight of the same, with a crest: On a wreath of the colours, in front of a bull's head erased sable, three fleur-de-lis in fesse or.